Try our free ROI calculator. Discover your site's revenue potential.

 • Slow page load time

-Since dynamic websites have several components to process, dynamic web pages take longer to load.
-In other words, the page load speed isn’t as efficient as static websites, affecting the user experience.
+Since dynamic websites have several components to process, they take longer to load.
+In other words, their page load speed isn’t as efficient as static websites, affecting the user experience.

-Dynamic vs. Static Websites: Which Are Better for SEO?
+Dynamic vs. Static Websites: Which One is Better for Your SEO Goals?

 Sign up for a Prerender demo today, and get the best of both worlds!